dev-emartins/dev-emartins/README.md

 > 👨🏽‍💻 *Currently studying **Computer Science** at **UEPB - State University of Paraíba**.*

-> 👨🏽‍💼 *Passionate about programming and technology, I enjoy learning new techniques, exploring different approaches, and developing innovative solutions that make an impact.
-I have experience with Java, Node.js, React/Vite, Tailwind, PostgreSQL, MongoDB, and Flutter.
-I'm currently focused on continuously improving to deliver high-quality programming solutions.*
+> 👨🏽‍💼 *Passionate about software development, I enjoy learning new technologies, exploring effective approaches, and building solutions that add real value.
+I have experience with Java, Spring Boot, REST APIs, PostgreSQL, MySQL and basic MongoDB, along with complementary knowledge in React.
+I’m also familiar with tools and platforms such as Docker, Kubernetes, Kafka, AWS, and observability solutions like Grafana, Prometheus and Splunk.
+I’m focused on continuous improvement to deliver clean, reliable, and high-quality backend solutions.*

 ### Contact me